- 50+ most common job interview questions: Sample Questions

 - What are the working hours? — A simple but quite crucial question as one must not have any doubts about working hours.

 Knowing about future growth opportunities is crucial before joining an organization.
-After all, you would not want to be at a place without any scope for success and growth.
+After all, you would not want to be in a place without any scope for success and growth.

 Here are some good questions to ask in an interview to know about future growth opportunities: